datavalor/ADESIT/README.md

 * What maximum accuracy should I excpect from my trainings?
 * What features are the most discriminant?

+In practice, ADESIT is a visual tool which proposes multiple counterexample indicators as well as an interactive visual counterexample exploration to better understand the potential strengths and weaknesses of the project.
+A demonstration version of ADESIT is available at [adesit.datavalor.com](https://adesit.datavalor.com/).

 ## Starting guide

 It is coded in Python (>=3.7) based on the Dash framework.